There are two distinct ways to take the ACT--the ACT National Test and the ACT Residual Test. Website: www.act.org

 - Notes: Candidate must first go to atitesting.com and create an account with a username and password.
-Candidate must have this login information as well as a debit or credit card to pay the $58 ATI portion of the fee with them on the day of the test.
+On the day of the test, candidate should have this login information as well as a debit or credit card to pay the $65 (plus tax) ATI portion of the fee with them.
 The $30 USU portion of the fee is paid in advance at Registerblast when the test appointment is reserved.

-- The retest policy requires that candidates wait 2 weeks before testing again.
+- The retest policy requires that candidates wait at least 2 weeks before testing again.

 - When: TEAS may be taken weekdays between 9:00 a.m. and 4:00 p.m. (exam must finish by 4:00).

 A test of basic English language reading, writing, speaking, and comprehension skills used as an admission criterion (undergraduate and graduate) for those whose native language is other-than English.
 Website: www.toefl.org.